 The Course of Action.

-First you have to come up with a plan.
+First, you have to come up with a plan.
 It is advised to always do your due diligence before you leave the house!
-Cross referencing information is the most powerful weapon in your arsenal.
-With the widespread use of the internet there is no visible barrier of information anymore apart from unexpected physical store discounts.
+Cross-referencing information is the most powerful weapon in your arsenal.
+With the widespread use of the internet, there is no visible barrier to information anymore apart from unexpected physical store discounts.
 Why buy a pair of Ruby Earrings for 1200 when you can get a similar design with the same materials for 350?
 Did you know that many big-name brands incorporate their marketing expenses in their jewellery to make up for the huge cost?

 At the end of the day materials will always be materials no matter what the name on the bracelet is.
 The raw value of the materials remains the same if they have similar properties, treatment and origin.
 Overpaying is not an option.
 The ideal jewellery is jewellery that will put a smile on your face, not burn a hole through your pocket!

 Where are the best places to look?